What is Turmeric?

 Diabetes (and Prediabetes)

 Prediabetics are people with elevated blood glucose levels who are at an increased risk of developing diabetes.
-Curcumin has shown potential to help prediabetics in studies such as the one published in Diabetes Care, the journal of the American Diabetes Association.
-The study was randomized, double-blind and placebo-controlled.
-The results showed that after nine months the group who had received turmeric had zero instances of diabetes development after nine months.
+Curcumin has shown the potential to help prediabetics in studies such as the one published in Diabetes Care, the journal of the American Diabetes Association.
+The study was randomized, double-blind, and placebo-controlled.
+The results showed that after nine months, the group who had received turmeric had zero instances of diabetes development.

 Obesity is a widespread social and medical problem that affects 78 million adults and 12 million children in the US.
 Adults are considered obese when they are 35 pounds overweight.
-Obesity is caused by some factors including excessive eating, alcohol consumption, menopause, hypothyroidism and a lack of exercise.
-Obesity is a proinflammatory disease and a significant risk factor for other conditions such as type 2 diabetes, atherosclerosis, and cancer.
+Obesity is caused by some factors, including excessive eating, alcohol consumption, menopause, hypothyroidism, and a lack of exercise.
+Obesity is a pro-inflammatory disease and a significant risk factor for other conditions such as type 2 diabetes and atherosclerosis.

-Turmeric is one of the supplements that has proven to be helpful in promoting weight loss as curcumin interacts directly with adipocytes (fat cells) as well as pancreative, hepatic, stellate and muscle cells to suppress proinflammatory responses.
+Turmeric is one of the supplements proven to help promote weight loss as curcumin interacts directly with adipocytes (fat cells) and pancreatic, hepatic, stellate, and muscle cells to suppress pro-inflammatory responses.

-The changes made my curcumin reverse insulin resistance, hyperglycemia, hyperlipidemia, and other symptoms that are related to obesity.
+The changes made my curcumin reverse insulin resistance, hyperglycemia, hyperlipidemia, and other symptoms related to obesity.

 Turmeric Side Effects

-Allergic reactions or side-effects from ingesting turmeric either fresh or as a herbal supplement is uncommon and turmeric is considered very safe, both as an ingredient and a supplement.
-In some cases, there has not been enough research done to conclusively rule in favor of turmeric use, and in these instances, your doctor may advise that you avoid it.
+Allergic reactions or side effects from ingesting turmeric, either fresh or as a herbal supplement, are uncommon, and turmeric is considered very safe, both as an ingredient and a supplement.
+In some cases, there has not been enough research to rule in favor of turmeric use conclusively, and in these instances, your doctor may advise that you avoid it.

 Consult with a qualified health professional before beginning a routine that includes turmeric, particularly if: